Apply for Gold open access publishing funds

 Eligibility for open access funds is determined by a number of criteria:

-Research Output - Not all types of research output are eligible for funding.
-In order to be considered your output should be either a:
+Not all types of research output are eligible for funding.
+To be considered, your output should be one of the following types:

 It is not usually possible to pay an APC retrospectively for a paper that has previously been published.